 Challenges of staying with Flex

-Cost will always be a major concern if you plan to upgrade your software to conform to up-to-date technologies to keep pace with progress.
+The cost will always be a major concern if you plan to upgrade your software to conform to up-to-date technologies to keep pace with progress.
 However, staying with a proprietary platform may cost your business far more than the decision to migrate.
 If you plan to stick with Flex your software will require a Flash browser plug-in to render and display your application.
 You should also remember that this decision would leave you unable to provide a responsive UI, which means that tablets or mobile devices are out of the game.
 Moreover, 90% of businesses now support iOS devices such as iPhones or iPads and no longer support Flash.

 A few options exist for Flex migrations.
 One of these includes using HTML5 along with AngularJS support.
 Of course, you may have already considered other frameworks or languages along with their particular pros and cons and decided to proceed using one of them.
 But a comparison of potential competitors is not the goal of this article.
-The aim here is to share some real world experiences with successful Flash-based software migrations to HTML/AngularJS that we’ve observed since 2012 and to provide you with some key points to consider.
+The aim here is to share some real-world experiences with successful Flash-based software migrations to HTML/AngularJS that we’ve observed since 2012 and to provide you with some key points to consider.

 Why HTML5 is a potential option?